LLNL/axom/src/components/shroud/docs/reference.rst

 C_call_list
     Comma delimited list of function arguments.

+C_post_call
+    Statements added after the call to the function.
+    Used to convert result and/or ``intent(OUT)`` arguments to C types.

+C_pre_call
+    Statements added before the call to the function.
+    Used to convert C types to C++ types.

 C_prototype
     C prototype for the function.
     This will include any arguments required by annotations or options,